-Enforcement of anti-corruption laws around the globe has continued on an upward, if uneven, trend, though as noted has been significantly impacted by the global lock-downs and other measures countries are taking to combat the covid-19 pandemic.
-Reporting on enforcement by the signatories of the OECD Anti-Bribery Convention is considered by many to be the best yardstick to measure this progression, as the OECD Convention parties include most of the major capital-exporting countries (which can be seen as funding the 'supply' side of cross-border corruption) as well as other key economies, such as Russia and Brazil.
+Enforcement of anti-corruption laws around the globe has continued on an upward, if uneven, trend, though it was impacted significantly in 2020-2021 by the covid-19 pandemic.
+Reporting on enforcement by the signatories of the OECD Anti-Bribery Convention is considered by many to be the best yardstick to measure this progression, as the OECD Convention parties include most of the major capital-exporting countries (which can be seen as funding the supply side of crossborder corruption) as well as other key economies, such as Russia and Brazil.
 The OECD also evaluates each signatory's implementation of Convention obligations and issues detailed public reports that include critiques and recommendations for improvement.

-The latest data on enforcement collected by the OECD Working Group on the Anti-Bribery Convention (released in December 2020 and covering to the end of 2019) show that at least 651 individuals and 230 entities have been sanctioned pursuant to criminal proceedings for foreign bribery by various Convention signatories from the Convention's 1999 entry into force to the end of 2019.
-The OECD report also states that 492 corruption-related investigations were ongoing in 28 countries as of the end of 2019.
-In 2019, 11 Convention signatories were conducting 154 prosecutions (against 146 individuals and eight entities) related to offences defined by the Convention or relevant applicable country laws.
+The latest data on enforcement collected by the OECD Working Group on the Anti-Bribery Convention (released in December 2021 and covering through the end of 2020) show that at least 684 individuals and 245 entities have been sanctioned pursuant to criminal proceedings for foreign bribery by various Convention signatories from the Convention's 1999 entry into force to the end of 2020.
+The OECD report also states that 485 corruption-related investigations were ongoing in 32 countries as of the end of 2020.
+In 2020, 13 Convention signatories were conducting 181 prosecutions (against 167 individuals and 14 entities) related to offences defined by the Convention or relevant applicable country laws.

-TI has released its own assessments of the effectiveness of the OFCD Anti-Bribery Convention.
-The latest TI report on 'Exporting Corruption' (published in October 2020) provides a less sanguine outlook: TI asserts that 13 'major exporting' countries accounting for about 35 per cent of world exports 'actively' or 'moderately' enforce their anti-corruption laws.
+The non-profit advocacy group Transparency International (TI) has released its own assessments of the effectiveness of the OECD Anti-Bribery Convention.
+The latest TI report on Exporting Corruption

+(published in October 2020) provides a less sanguine outlook: The second s asserts that 13 'major exporting' countries accounting for about 35 per cent of world exports' 'actively' or 'moderately' enforce their anti-corruption laws.
 The TI report states that only four countries (Israel, Switzerland, the United States and the UK) 'actively' enforce their anti-corruption laws, while nine other countries (Australia, Brazil, France, Germany, Italy, Norway, Portugal, Spain and Sweden) manage 'moderate' enforcement.
-TI cites 15 other countries with 'limited' enforcement, though the report states that the 'moderate' and 'limited' levels of enforcement 'are considered insufficient deterrence'.
-Most tellingly.
-TI noted that as of the end of 2019 there was little or no enforcement by 19 countries, representing 36.5 per cent of the world's exports.
+TI cites 15 other countries with 'limited' enforcement, though the report states that the moderate and limited levels of enforcement 'are considered insufficient deterrence'.
+Most tellingly, TI noted that as of the end of 2019 there was little or no enforcement by 19 countries, representing 36.5 per cent of the world's exports.
 That group includes China, Hong Kong, India, Japan, Mexico, Russia and Singapore.
-TI asserted in the report that 'active enforcement against foreign bribery has significantly decreased by more than one-third since 2018'.
-Of interest to compliance professionals, the TI report stated that 'most OECD Convention countries still fail to publish foreign bribery enforcement information, including statistical data and information on charges filed and outcomes in cases of foreign bribery and related money laundering.'
-TI's experts also noted that 'court decisions are often hard to access' and that 'information about non-trial resolutions is restricted' - making the tracking and understanding of enforcement trends and risk areas difficult.
+TI asserted in the report that 'active enforcement against foreign bribery has significantly decreased by more than one-third since 2018.'
+Of interest to compliance professionals, the TI report stated that 'most OECD Convention countries still fail to publish foreign bribery enforcement information. including statistical data and information on charges filed and outcomes in cases of foreign bribery and related money laundering."
+The organisation's experts also noted that 'court decisions are often hard to access' and that 'information about non-trial resolutions is restricted' - making the tracking and understanding of enforcement trends and risk areas difficult.